 DMTF offers opportunities for technology vendors, government organizations and end users to join and participate.

-DMTF’s Redfish®, Release 2024.3 is now available for public download.
-Designed to deliver simple and secure management for hybrid IT and the Software Defined Data Center (SDDC), the latest release of the Redfish standard includes the addition of Time-based One-Time Password secret key handling and 18 schema updates.
+DMTF’s Redfish®, Release 2025.1 is now available for public download.
+Designed to deliver simple and secure management for hybrid IT and the Software Defined Data Center (SDDC), the latest release of the Redfish standard includes the addition of a specialized $expand query parameter for OriginOfCondition usage and 14 schema updates.